erikohlsen1/Medicaltimeseriesdata/README.md

 Mathematical approaches (Statistical Features and Signature Transform) showed advantages in computational efficiency, interpretability, and clustering capability
 Consistent physiological patterns emerged across models, including "Hemodynamically Unstable," "Febrile/Inflammatory," "Respiratory Compromise," "Compensated Shock," and "Labile Physiology" profiles
 Results suggest a potential shift from threshold-based to pattern-based physiological monitoring that recognizes complex, multivariate patterns

+I have made two main python files, which analysed the data, one more focused on the Benchmarking Comparison the other more focused on the cluster representations.
+All relevant retrieved data is uploaded as files in the repository.